sst/guide/_chapters/errors-in-api-gateway.md

 title: Errors in API Gateway
 date: 2020-04-03 00:00:00
 lang: en
-description: In this chapter we'll look at how to debug errors that happen only in API Gateway in your Serverless app.
+description: In this chapter we'll look at how to debug errors that happen only in API Gateway in your serverless app.
 These errors are only logged to your API Gateway access logs, and not your Lambda logs in CloudWatch.
 comments_id: errors-in-api-gateway/1728
 ref: errors-in-api-gateway
 ---